Kiwi-Learn/kiwi-farm/README.md

 # API using example

 GET /
+- returns OK status to indicate service is alive
+- tells us the current API version and Github homepage of API
+- example:
 ```sh
 # it will return the basic information of Kiwi farm
 $ curl -GET http://127.0.0.1:9292/